k-gruenberg/chrome_webstore_crawler/README.md

 ![scatter plot, number of users on x-axis (log scale), extension size in kilo-byte on y-axis](plots/SCATTER_extension_size.png)

-By far the most common extension language is English, followed by Japanese, Russian, French and Chinese:
+By far the most common extension language is English, followed by Japanese, Russian, French and Chinese; in total there are `55` distinct language codes in use (note that a single extensions can have/exist in more than one language):

 ![bar plot showing the 20 most common languages](plots/20_most_common_languages.png)

+The least common language code is `en-AU` with just `273` extensions using it.